Pixelsprout/laravel-chorus/README.md

 ## Contributing

 This project is in active development.
 Contributions are welcome!
-Please see the issues for areas that need work.
+Please take a look at the issues for areas that need work.

 ## License